Despite high prices and early contract offers, peanut specialists around the peanut belt contend acres will still be down slightly in 2011.

-• Across the entire belt, peanut specialists estimate an acreage reduction of about 14 percent from 2010.
+Across the entire belt, peanut specialists in each state estimate a reduction of about 14 percent from 2010, or a planted acreage total of about 1,111,000 acres.

 In South Carolina, peanut acreage is expected to remain around 65,000 acres, says veteran peanut specialist Jay Chapin.
 Again, cotton is a big factor as are grain crops which are competing for acreage in the state.